mosaicra-ui/figma-designs/subscription-page-1/README.md

 # Subscription Page UI - Mosaicra UI

-This repository contains a beautifully designed **Subscription Page UI** for the **Mosaicra UI** library.
+A beautifully designed **Subscription Page UI** for the **Mosaicra UI** library.
 The design is clean, modern, and built with user experience in mind, offering an ideal interface for subscription-based services.

 ## Preview